-Non-payment or Delinquent Accounts Policy
+8. Non-payment or Delinquent Accounts Policy

-Cancellation of Contract by Resident
+9. Cancellation of Contract by Resident

 Once the Housing Contract is signed and a housing assignment has been made or guaranteed to the student (whichever occurs first), the student is financially bound to the Contract through the end of the academic year.
 Residents are not entitled to a release from their Contract because they have been reassigned to another room or inconvenienced by construction, renovation, or maintenance.
 Residents who fail to occupy their assigned room or who vacate housing during the Contract period without submitting the Housing Cancellation Form will be liable for the full amount of their housing charges per the terms of the signed Contract.

 Depending on the effective cancellation date and type of cancellation request, cancellation fees may apply.
 Depending on the individual circumstances of a Housing Contract cancellation, the semester or academic year housing charge may not be prorated or refunded.

-Termination of Contract by the College
+10. Termination of Contract by the College

 - Fail to pay charges by the College's deadlines;

 In the event of Contract termination or housing suspension, rooms must be vacated within 48 hours.
-In circumstances of a health or safety emergency, immediate vacation of College housing may be required.
+In circumstances of a health or safety emergency, the immediate vacation of College housing may be required.

 Residents whose Contracts are terminated by the College may remain financially liable for the full academic year housing charge.

-Condition of Premises
+11. Condition of Premises

-By taking occupancy of the assigned space, the resident accepts its condition "as is" at such time and assumes responsibility to maintain the space (and any common areas in which the assigned space is located) and room furnishings & fixtures in a clean, safe, and undamaged condition at all times.
+By taking occupancy of the assigned space, the resident accepts its condition "as is" at such time and assumes responsibility to maintain the space (and any common areas in which the assigned space is located) and room furnishings and fixtures in a clean, safe, and undamaged condition at all times.
 Rooms are furnished with a bed, mattress, desk, chair, and dresser / closet space for each resident.
-Residents are expected to review & sign the Room Condition Report Form (RCR) to confirm the condition of their room upon arrival; if residents fail to complete an RCR their room will be assumed to be without missing items or damage.
+Residents are expected to review and sign the Room Condition Report Form (RCR) to confirm the condition of their room upon arrival; if residents fail to complete an RCR their room will be assumed to be without missing items or damage.